10 Benefits of Debating in Classrooms: Importance of Debate in Education

 Learning better ways to graciously state one’s point with gentleness

 If taught well (and this is the caveat of this point being true), students can learn to state their point in a winsome manner that is not just intended to ‘win’ the argument but is intended to also persuade the hearer.

 This will mean judging whether it is the right time to state certain information or wait until the recipient is more open to hearing the information.
 In this way, debating is also about reading the emotions on the other person’s face.

 When it comes to evangelism, this is the name of the game.
-Those who have verbal diarrhea in this department will soon find they meet vacant stares or (even worse) increasingly hostile countenances.
+Those who have verbal diarrhoea in this department will soon find they meet vacant stares or (even worse) increasingly hostile countenances.

 The wise debater is the one who assesses the countenance of his opponent and argues gently accordingly.

 It’s wise to do this as we see in Proverbs 15: